 How do I register for an OA weekend?

 Registering for an Ordeal weekend (OA weekend) is easy.
 First, find a weekend registration form.
 You can download and print another from the forms page.
 Fill out the form with the requested information.
 If you are confused or don’t know what to write, contact the Membership committee with any questions that you have.
 When your form is filled out, mail it with a check payable to Hawk Mountain Council to the council service center by the dates indicated on the form.

 You can also register for OA weekends online.
 Visit the Forms page and follow the links there.
 Late registration can not be completed online.

 What do I need to bring to an OA weekend?

 An OA weekend is much like a typical weekend campout.
-You will need backpack, sleeping bag, pillow, change of clothes, toiletries, towel, rain gear, flashlight, Class A field uniform, Order of the Arrow sash, Class B activity shirts, work clothes, Scout shorts/pants, socks, and appropriate footwear.
+You will need your backpack, sleeping bag, pillow, change of clothes, toiletries, soap/shampoo, towel, rain gear, flashlight, Class A field uniform, Order of the Arrow sash, Class B activity shirts, water bottle, work clothes, Scout shorts/pants, socks, and appropriate footwear.
 Remember, we are honored campers.
 We should be prepared for sleeping out of doors.

 You will also need to bring your BSA medical form, parts A & B. This is required for all service weekends.
-If you turned your form in at April or May, you do not need to bring it to September weekend.
-We only need the form turned in once each calendar year.
+Please note: We do NOT keep medicals on file.
+They are returned or destroyed after each OA event.

 In April and September, we typically sleep in cabins because the tents are not up.
 In May we sleep in tents in designated campsites.
 There are always sign up sheets with sleeping locations when you check in.